hoekinsights/chartout/README.md

 ## How it works

-1. **Create your chart** in a notebook or web app with the tools you already use
+1. **Create your chart** in a notebook or web app with the tools you already use.
-2. **Preview in the store** — browse products, adjust placement on a 3D mockup
+2. **Preview in the store.** Browse products, adjust placement on a 3D mockup.
-3. **Checkout** — payment runs in a secure hosted flow; orders are printed on demand and shipped worldwide
+3. **Checkout.** Payment runs in a secure hosted flow; orders are printed on demand and shipped worldwide.

-For architecture, payment flow, and design notes, see [How it works](https://hoekinsights.github.io/chartout/docs/how-it-works) in the docs.
+For architecture and design notes, see [How it works](https://hoekinsights.github.io/chartout/docs/how-it-works) in the docs.

 ## Repository layout